vimtor/nuclio-custom-react-hooks/README.md

 ## Improvements

+- [ ] Add check feature with its according update request
 - [ ] Use axios' [instances](https://github.com/axios/axios#creating-an-instance) to clean up requests
 - [ ] Do proper error checking on request
 - [ ] Trust the request and rollback if they don't succeed